huggingface/blog/boost-wav2vec2-with-n-gram.md

 1. How does decoding audio with an LM differ from decoding audio without an LM?
-2. How to get suitable data for a language model
+2. How to get suitable data for a language model?
-3. How to build an *n-gram* with KenLM
+3. How to build an *n-gram* with KenLM?
-4. How to combine the *n-gram* with a fine-tuned Wav2Vec2 checkpoint.
+4. How to combine the *n-gram* with a fine-tuned Wav2Vec2 checkpoint?

 For a deep dive into how Wav2Vec2 functions - which is not necessary for this blog post - the reader is advised to consult the following